programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/deeplinks/deeplinks.md

-# Links / deep links
+# Links / Deep links

-Single and multiple records or files can be shared and shared in easydb via Link / Deeplink.
-Links / Deep links are available in easydb in several places.
+Single and multiple records or files can be shared in easydb via Link/Deeplinks.
+Links/Deeplinks are available in easydb in several places.

 ## Search

-In easydb you can perform a **search** via a simple search input or via the expert search and share the results of this search via link.
+In easydb you can perform a **search** via a simple search or the expert search and share the results of this search through a link.
 No special permissions can be configured for this link.

 ![Link to search](link_search.png)

 > Note: http://picshare.5.easydb.de/search/ <search> can also be started directly with a full-text search.

 **Saved Search** can be shared and shared with users and groups from the Finder.
 The share is configured via the context menu in the Finder.
-In the `Share` {.tab} tab, you can create users and predefined or custom privileges (<i class =" fa fa-bars "> </i> options).
-The name of the folder can be changed in the `General` {.tab} 'tab and a description of the folder can be adapted.
+In the <code class="button">Share</code> tab, you can create users and predefined or custom privileges (<i class =" fa fa-bars "> </i> options).
+The name of the folder can be changed in the <code class="button">General</code> tab and a description of the folder can be adapted.

 ![Link to saved search](link_safed_search.png)